 What advantage does the Health Science Option provide students?

 GCC has transfer agreements at a number of 4-year colleges.
 Students who complete the LAH degree with a 2.5 GPA can automatically be accepted at:

-This allows students to transfer in with 60 credits, completing the general education requirements at Springfield College.
+- Springfield College – Health Science/General Studies (allowing students to transfer in with 60 credits, completing the general education requirements at Springfield College)